taektay/ee106/docs/lab8.rst

 --------

 In this lab, we will put everything together and apply what we have learned so far in ROS on the real Turtlebot3 Burger.
-The task is to use the Turtlebot3 and perform left-wall following in a real world envinronment without colliding with obstacles or walls, and finally kicking the ball in the end point of the map.
+The task is to use Turtlebot3 and perform left-wall following in a real-world environment without colliding with obstacles or walls and finally kicking the ball at the endpoint of the map.

-The implemented ROS node of Lab 7 will be used with proper modifications, to run onboard on the Turtlebot3 to complete the navigation scenario.
-In the end, a demonstration of the complete wall-following behavior will be performed for system's evaluation.
+The implemented ROS node of Lab 7 will be used with proper modifications, to run onboard the Turtlebot3 to complete the navigation scenario.
+In the end, a demonstration of the complete wall-following behavior will be performed for the system's evaluation.
 Each team will have one Turtlebot3 to work with and do the demonstration.

 **A successful demo on Gazebo is required before any implementation on the real robot.**